semasuka/blog/_posts/2019-07-21-numpy-crash-course.md

 #### Arange

 The arange method is used to create a new NumPy array if you want an array that has consecutive elements.
-We have to pass in as parameters the start number, the stop number, and optionally the step number.
+We have to pass in as arguments the start number, the stop number, and optionally the step number.
 This method is very similar to the range Python built-in function.

 ```python